veltzer/demos-bd-splunk/exercises/advanced/06/exercise.md

     All of these should ONLY be for the month of May.

-* Now, turn the quert that you wrote in the previous phase into a macro that receives the name of the month as argument.
+* Now, turn the query that you wrote in the previous phase into a macro that receives the name of the month as argument.

 * Show how you use your newly-created Macro.